hugocotoflorez/memallocator/README.md

 > [!NOTE]
 > This memory managment interface is the new version of
 > *hallocator*, my previous malloc library.
 Now memory is
-> limitless (hardware dependent), calloc is implemented
+> limitless (At least can grow dynamically), calloc is implemented
-> and some other features that are hiden to user.
+> and some other features that are hiden from user.

 > [!CAUTION]
 > Note for users.
 If you noticed a strange behaviour while